kylebarron/keplergl_cli/README.md

 The most common reasons why a map is not displayed are:

 -   Missing Mapbox API Key: in order to display Mapbox-hosted maps, you need get [an API key from Mapbox](https://account.mapbox.com/access-tokens) to pass an API key
 -   Data projection: Kepler.gl works only with data projected into standard WGS84 (latitude, longitude) coordinates.
-If you have your data in a projected coordinate system, first reproject your data into WGS84 (EPGS 4326), then try again
+If you have your data in a projected coordinate system, first reproject your data into WGS84 (EPGS 4326), then try again.
+The CLI attempts to automatically reproject into EPSG 4326, but the Python library doesn't.

 If your data seems to be "floating" above the map, this is likely because your input data have Z coordinates, so kepler.gl displays them in 3-dimensional space.